shivamsince2001/MY_PROJECT/README.md

 - `matrix_multiplication.cpp` – Program to multiply two matrices.
 It verifies that the number of columns in the first matrix equals the number of rows in the second matrix before performing multiplication.

 - `simpleCalculator.cpp` - A menu-driven calculator program that performs basic arithmetic operations (Addition, Subtraction, Multiplication, Division) using a `switch` statement.
 It includes input validation and handles division by zero.

+- `digitToWord.cpp` - Takes an integer input, reverses it to preserve digit order, and prints each digit in words (e.g., 123 → one two three) using a `switch` statement.
+Demonstrates basic logic building and control structures.